- Who is eligible for Disabled Parking?

 - How do I apply for Disabled Parking?

-Applications for Disabled Parking are available at all branch locations; at the Medical Affairs office, 25 Newport Ave EXT, Quincy MA; and on the RMV website http://www.massrmv.com/rmv/forms/medaff.htm.
-All Disabled parking applications are processed at the Medical Affairs office in Quincy.
-Walk-ins are welcome.
+Applications for Disabled Parking are available at all branch locations; at the Medical Affairs office, Haymarket Branch, 136 Blackstone Street, Boston, MA; and on the RMV website http://www.massrmv.com/rmv/forms/medaff.htm.
+All Disabled parking applications are processed at the Medical Affairs office in Boston.
+Walk-ins are welcome Monday, Tuesday, Wednesday, and Friday 9am to 5pm and on Thursday from 10am to 5pm.

 Medical Affairs/ RMV